PeterAlesio/Video_Game_Analysis/README.md

 From the above table the evaluation mertics for SVM(Gaussian) was better than SVM(linear).
 However it does not suggest a good model because of the small predictive power(R-Squared value = 0.095.

 To improve the performance of the model a transformation approach was considered and the Global sales was transformed on the natural log scale.

 ![image](https://user-images.githubusercontent.com/85681665/206481607-13eb000e-0ddc-415a-ada1-57f70486c5c2.png)

+From the above table the evaluation mertics for SVM(Gaussian) was better than SVM(linear).
+We observed much improvement in the SVM(Gaussian) model for the tranformed log scale.